ghdl/ghdl/doc/using/Simulation.rst

 .. option:: --xref-html <[options] file...>

 To easily navigate through your sources, you may generate cross-references.
-This command generates an html file for each :samp:`file` given in the command line, with syntax highlighting and full cross-reference: every identifier is a link to its declaration.
+This command generates an html file for each ``file`` given in the command line, with syntax highlighting and full cross-reference: every identifier is a link to its declaration.
 Besides, an index of the files is created too.

-The set of :samp:`file` are analyzed, and then, if the analysis is successful, html files are generated in the directory specified by the :option:`-o <dir>` option, or :file:`html/` directory by default.
+The set of ``file`` are analyzed, and then, if the analysis is successful, html files are generated in the directory specified by the :option:`-o <dir>` option, or :file:`html/` directory by default.

 * If the option :option:`--format=html2` is specified, then the generated html files follow the HTML 2.0 standard, and colours are specified with `<FONT>` tags.
 However, colours are hard-coded.